Krejci scores 2 in 4-goal 1st; Bruins beat Red Wings 6-1

 Stafford, acquired for a conditional sixth-round pick from Winnipeg at the trade deadline, made it 3-0 at 13:32.
 Krejci stole the puck from defenseman Dylan Larkin in the slot and beat goalie Petr Mrazek with 14.9 seconds left.
 Marchand scored on a clean breakaway late in the second period.

+''Every time seems to be the same thing, you're playing a bit looser and guys feel like there's more space out there for offense,'' he said. ''As a goalie you just have to be aware of that situation and play the game like it's a tight game.''

 NOTES: The 32-year-old Howard has been out since spraining his right knee on Dec.
-20. Before the injury, he had a .934 save percentage and a 1.96 goals against average in 17 games. ...
+20. Before the injury, he had a .934 save percentage and a 1.96 goals-against average in 17 games. ...
 It was Krejci's first two-goal and three-point game of the season. ...
 Bruins center Tim Schaller went hard - skates first - into the backboards and left the ice favoring his right leg in the first.
 He didn't return. ...
-Boston forward Ryan Spooner was out with a concussion sustained in Monday's loss at Ottawa.
+Boston forward Ryan Spooner was out with a concussion sustained at Ottawa.
 Jimmy Hayes took his spot after being a healthy scratch the previous two games. ...
-Henrik Zetterberg's next goal will be the 324th of his career, moving him into a tie for sixth with Ted Lindsay on Detroit's career list. ...
+Zetterberg's next goal will be the 324th of his career, moving him into a tie for sixth with Ted Lindsay on Detroit's career list. ...
 The Bruins are 10-1-1 in their last 12 against Detroit.

 UP NEXT